-- 26. Using the 5 randomly selected employees / officials from procedure #16 under "Payroll and Personnel" above, obtain sexual harassment training documentation from management, and observe the documentation demonstrates each employee / official completed at least one hour of sexual harassment training during the calendar year. - Results: For the five (5) employees / officials selected, two (2) employees did not take their one hour of sexual harassment training during the fiscal period. - 27.
-Observe the entity has posted its sexual harassment policy and complaint procedure on its website (or in a conspicuous location on the entity's premises if the entity does not have a website). - Results: No exceptions were noted as a result of the above listed procedures. - 28.
-Obtain the entity's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February 1, and observe it includes the applicable requirements of R.S.
-42:344: - a) Number and percentage of public servants in the agency who have completed the training requirements; - Results: The Village did not have an annual sexual harassment report for the fiscal period.
+- A. Using the 5 randomly selected employees-officials from Payroll and Personnel procedure #17, obtain sexual harassment training documentation from management, and observe that the documentation demonstrates each employee official completed at least one hour of sexual harassment training during the calendar year as required by R.S.
+42.343. - Results: One of the five selected employees did not complete their one hour of sexual harassment training for the fiscal period. - B. Observe that the entity has posted its sexual harassment policy and complaint procedure on its website (or in a conspicuous location on the entity's premises if the entity does not have a website).

-- b) Number of sexual harassment complaints received by the agency; - Results: The Village did not have an annual sexual harassment report for the fiscal period. - c) Number of complaints which resulted in a finding that sexual harassment occurred; - Results: The Village did not have an annual sexual harassment report for the fiscal period. - d) Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and - Results: The Village did not have an annual sexual harassment report for the fiscal period. - e) Amount of time it took to resolve each complaint. - Results: The Village did not have an annual sexual harassment report for the fiscal period.
+- Results: No exceptions were noted as a result of the above listed procedure. - C. Obtain the entity's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February 1, and observe that the report includes the applicable requirements of R.S.
+42:344: - i.
+Number and percentage of public servants in the agency who have completed the training requirements; - Results: The Village did not have an annual sexual harassment report for the fiscal period. - ii.
+Number of sexual harassment complaints received by the agency: - Results: The Village did not have an annual sexual harassment report for the fiscal period. - iii.
+Number of complaints which resulted in a finding that sexual harassment occurred: - Results: The Village did not have an annual sexual harassment report for the fiscal period. - iv.
+Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and - Results: The Village did not have an annual sexual harassment report for the fiscal period. - v.
+Amount of time it took to resolve each complaint. - Results: The Village did not have an annual sexual harassment report for the fiscal period.